 This is the paper presented at the evening meeting.

 A Symposium in honor of Thomas A. Steven On: Saturday, May 19, 2007

 At: University of Northern Colorado campus in Greeley

 Topics: All aspects of the volcanic history of Colorado On May 19, 2007, the Colorado Scientific Society sponsored a one-day symposium on the volcanic geology of Colorado.
 The symposium was dedicated to Tom Steven, USGS retired, whose work provided the foundation of our understanding of Colorado’s volcanic history.
-The abstracts are available online.
+Download a PDF with abstracts of the presentations.